France's rating downgrade a warning for banks

 "It's a non-event for sovereign debt ...
 But it means further downward pressure on the weakest entities in the French banking system," said Naud.

 Credit-rating downgrades have already caused problems for smaller bank entities that rely on securitization vehicles to raise funds on the market.
-Property lender Credit Immobilier and auto-loans provider Banque PSA Finance, part of Peugeot (PEUP.PA), both got state guarantees after ratings downgrades.
+Property lender Credit Immobilier and auto-loans provider Banque PSA Finance, part of Peugeot, both got state guarantees after ratings downgrades. ($1 = 0.7803 euros)

 (Additional reporting by Christian Plumb, Leigh Thomas and Matthieu Protard; Editing by David Holmes and Anna Willard)